 While it’s not feasible to outlaw all products from other regions, we can live a more eco-friendly lifestyle by choosing local when possible.
 For instance, buy produce from a local farmer, meat from a nearby rancher, and so on.
 This will cut down on the amount of energy and fuel needed for transport, keep money in the local economy, and provide access to fresh products.

 Grow a garden

-We can start our own garden or grow plants in containers to give our families fresh fruit and vegetables.
-We will have more control over how the food we consume is grown and in the process and get our kids outside learning about the environment.
+We can start our garden or grow plants in containers to give our families fresh fruit and vegetables.
+We will have more control over how the food we consume is produced and in the process and get our kids outside learning about the environment.

 Start a compost bin

 Reduce the amount of waste that goes to the landfill by composting leftover veggie and fruit scraps.
-Simply collect eggshells, tea leaves, coffee grounds, and leftovers in a container.
-Then, add it to your compost pile of green and brown yard waste to make your own garden fertilizer.
+Collect eggshells, tea leaves, coffee grounds, and leftovers in a container.
+Then, add it to your compost pile of green and brown yard waste to make your garden fertilizer.

 Ditch the plastic bags and other disposable items

 Plastic is environmental enemy number one – yet we use so much of it every single day!
 Think about it.
 You probably use plastic bags for your groceries or other shopping.
 Items of food you pick up may be wrapped in plastic.
 We use plastic straws.
 We use plastic toothbrushes.
 All of these items are eventually disposable and end up in a landfill.
 So it’s time to start saying no to this environmental threat.
 There are so many alternatives out there.